Dealing With Aggravated Stalking in Georgia

 The defendant violated the active court order by contacting, following, or placing the victim under surveillance without their consent.

-The prosecution may establish aggravated stalking charges by showing a pattern of intimidation and harassment from the defendant towards the victim over time.
+The prosecution may establish you committed aggravated stalking by showing a pattern of intimidation and harassment from the defendant towards the victim over time.
 But in some cases, one contact incident may be enough to ground a conviction.

-If you are under any of such restraining orders, you must try to comply with the set terms.
+Under such restraining orders, you must comply with the set terms.
 Otherwise, you risk facing aggravated stalking charges and the harsh penalties that follow a conviction.

 Penalties for Aggravated Stalking